WeJie/devstack/README-windows.rst

 Provisioning Devstack
 ---------------------

-Follow the instructions in the mian README, but skip "make requirements"
+Follow the instructions in the main README.
+Run the make commands in git bash.
+Skip the "make requirements" step.